Here are 6 non-citrus sources of vitamin C that are just as high (or even higher) in vitamin C as citrus fruits.

 Broccoli can be enjoyed both raw or cooked, such as roasted, steamed, or dipped in hummus.
 Try broccoli in a whole new way with this Red Kuri Squash and Quinoa Salad with Maple Dijon Dressing.

-Whether sliced, chopped, or eaten whole, strawberries are an excellent source of vitamin C, with well over the daily value in a 1 cup serving.
-In fact, most berries such as blackberries, blueberries,and raspberries are also excellent sources of vitamin C, as well as dietary fiber and antioxidants.
+Whether sliced, chopped, or eaten whole, strawberries are an excellent source of vitamin C. They exceed the daily value in a 1 cup serving.
+In fact, most berries such as blackberries, blueberries, and raspberries are also excellent sources of vitamin C, as well as dietary fiber and antioxidants.

 Add more strawberries and other berries to your diet by tossing them in your morning oatmeal or cereal, mixing them in a salad, or enjoying a handful for a quick snack.